 We offer full day guided tours (inclusive of driver for $110 a day.)
 Our guides are excellent quality, and will be able to tell you anything and everything about the island.
 You’ll be able to explore every last inch of this island!
 They are especially open to explaining the recent controversial issues that Nauru have faced over the last few years.
 They’ll also happily answer any difficult questions you may have about these issues, all round great guys!

-Many say there isn’t much to do in Nauru, but YPT will happily design you a stacked itinerary that will have you busy doing stuff throughout your time here.
+Many say there isn’t much to do here, but YPT will happily design you a stacked itinerary that will have you busy doing stuff throughout your time in the country.
+Granted you might not want to stay a month though!

 The choice of hotels on the island are limited, but are of reasonable quality.

 Menen Hotel – The most famous hotel in Nauru, boasting a great restaurant, one of the best bars/clubs and a saltwater swimming pool.
-We actually spent our new year’s eve here.
+They also have a liquor store, gift shop and can arrange transport around the island.
+Yes it does resemble a Soviet era hotel (which we love), but it is by far the best hotel in Nauru.

 $80-120 per room